mshurst/ASP.NET-MVC-Demo/README.md

 Application is a single Controller application which demonstrated GET and POST requests

-## Index():
+## Index:

-Displays a simple form to the user with a single text box requesting a Username
+Displays a simple form to the user with a single text box requesting a Username.
+Once a username is provided the View updates to show the result of retrieving the data from Github

-## Show():
+## ASP.NET-MVC-Demo.Tests

-Calls the public Github API in order to retrieve data on user given in POST request.
-A small subsection of the JSON data returned is shown, including Username, Location, Avatar and the user's top 5 repos orderd by stargazer_count
+Contains Unit and Integration tests for the main project